newlandsvalley/purescript-abc-parser/README.md

 Version 2.2 ABC support
 -----------------------

-It is intended to support ABC version 2.2.
+As far as I can tell, ABC version 2.2 is also suppoirted.
 Unfortunately, very many sections of this spec are still marked as _volatile_.

-The main changes in this version of the spec are to do with multiple voices and in particular, the manner in which clefs for a variety of (possibly transposing) instruments may be represented.
+The main changes in the spec are to do with multiple voices and in particular, the manner in which clefs for a variety of (possibly transposing) instruments may be represented.
 This is not a problem for most traditional music collections.
-Accordingly, clef descriptions are parsed, but left predominantly untyped.
+In this parser, clef descriptions (and all other voice properties) are parsed, but left predominantly untyped.

 Deviations from the spec
 ------------------------